Christmas Sale - 10% off. Shop Now!

 Walking Alone - Keep a Self Defense Item

-Know your directions beforehand.
+Know your directions beforehand

 When traveling in the city, the last thing you want to do is look like a tourist.
-Perhaps your dress might give you away, but the easiest way to look out of place is to be walking around staring at your smartphone while attempting to read directions.
+Perhaps your dress might give you away, but the easiest way to look out of place is to walk around staring at your smartphone while attempting to read directions.
 Instead, take the time to memorize your directions beforehand, ensuring that your hands are free and you appear to fit in with everyone else living in the city.

 Comments